 The level of integration would depend on your business needs, look for a platform that best fulfils all the requirements of your fundamental business processes.

 “The perfect ecommerce platform for the VAR business should have the ease of use and functionality for your B2C buyers and at the same time accommodate the complexity of your B2B processes.”

-- Catalog by login- Ability to set catalog by login.
 This feature is important if either you do not wish to show all your customers all the products you offer, or your customers do not wish to be cluttered with products other than the brands they frequently buy.
-For example, Customer A requires only desktops by HP, you can set their catalog to show them only desktops by HP and hide every other product in your catalog.

-- PunchOut integration- If you deal with B2B and B2G customers such as large corporations, government agencies, educational institutions etc., make it easy for them to buy from your ecommerce store by providing a PunchOut connection to their procurement system.
-How Does a PunchOut Catalog Work?
-Learn more here.
+If you deal with B2B and B2G customers such as large corporations, government agencies, educational institutions etc., make it easy for them to buy from your eCommerce store by providing a PunchOut connection to their procurement system.

 The VAR business also has functions like quoting, order processing, catalog management and CRM amongst others.
-To efficiently run an ecommerce store, you need an ecommerce tool that easily ties into the other tools that you use for your VAR business.
+To efficiently run an eCommerce store, you need an eCommerce tool that easily ties into the other tools you use.

 Otherwise, you will end up managing your customers and catalogs on two different platforms.
 Not only will it be expensive, but can you imagine the anomalies, the frustrations and the scope for things to go wrong?

 VARStreet has built an all in one business management and eCommerce platform for the VAR business.
 Look no further than VARStreet to start an eCommerce store.